karolina-chl/ScientificComputing_Set2/README.md

 5. **Download Data**: Due to the size of the data, it needs to be downloaded from [this Google Drive](https://drive.google.com/drive/folders/1fPOr1cQ9oqUu0NXwZVy0CqGNobJ3KBoG?usp=sharing) and placed in the data directory `main/data`.

 6. **Run Simulations**: Use the provided scripts to run the simulations.
-For example, to run a Monte Carlo simulation:
+For example, to run a single Monte Carlo simulation, modify and run:
 ```sh
 python scripts/script_monte_carlo_single.py
 ```